carbon-re/interview-shc/README.md

 }
 ```

+You must round the SHC _down_ to the nearest integer.

 ## Building code

 We use a tool to manage our monorepo.
 It's called [pants](www.pantsbuild.org), which is an endless source of juvenile humour.